bwmarrin/snowflake/README.md

 snowflake is a [Go](https://golang.org/) package that provides
 * A very simple Twitter snowflake generator.
 * Methods to parse existing snowflake IDs.
-* Methods to convert a snowflake ID into several other data types.
+* Methods to convert a snowflake ID into several other data types and back.
 * JSON Marshal/Unmarshal functions to easily use snowflake IDs within a JSON API.
+* Monotonic Clock calculations protect from clock drift.

 **For help with this package or general Go discussion, please join the [Discord Gophers](https://discord.gg/0f1SbxBZjYq9jLBk) chat server.**

-## Status @ 2017-02-21
+## Status
 This package should be considered stable and completed.
 Any additions in the future will strongly avoid API changes to existing functions.
-Please see issues for any remaining TODO items that are planned.

 ### ID Format
 By default, the ID format follows the original Twitter snowflake format.